xbeat/Machine-Learning/README.md

 Log Loss: Understanding the Fundamental Metric in Classification

 Log loss, also known as logarithmic loss or cross-entropy loss, is a crucial metric in machine learning, particularly for classification problems.
 It measures the performance of a classification model where the prediction output is a probability value between 0 and 1.
 The goal is to minimize the log loss, as lower values indicate better predictions.

+## Avoiding Mutable Default Arguments in Python Functions

+Understanding Mutable Default Arguments

+Default arguments in Python functions that use mutable objects like lists or dictionaries can lead to unexpected behavior because these defaults are created once when the function is defined, not each time it's called.
+This fundamental behavior requires careful consideration during implementation.

 ## Handling Imbalanced Datasets in Tabular Classification